 Botswana Classic Safari – Okavango Delta Itinerary:

 Day 1 Welcome to Africa!
-Meet your guide in Livingstone, Zambia and tour spectacular Victoria Falls.
-Sunset cruise on the Zambezi tonight.
+Tour Victoria Falls and cruise the Zambezi at sunset.

-Day 2 Cross into Botswana and watch for elephant, hippo, and crocodile on a river cruise in Chobe National Park.
-Fly to Savuti Camp.
+Day 2 Watch for elephant, hippo, and crocodile in Chobe National Park.

-Days 3-4 Search for lion, African wild dog, and large elephant herds on exciting game drives in the 300,000-acre Linyanti Wildlife Reserve.
+Days 3-4 Search for lion, wild dog, and elephant in Linyanti Reserve.

-Days 5-6 Fly to remote Little Vumbura and discover the tranquil beauty of the Okavango Delta through mokoro and boat excursions.
+Days 5-6 Discover the beauty of the Okavango Delta through mokoro excursions.

-Day 10 Say farewell to your guide and traveling companions in Maun, Botswana before departing for home.
+Day 10 Say farewell to your traveling companions in Maun, Botswana.